Constipation and Chemotherapy

 As each person's individual medical profile and diagnosis is different, so is his or her reaction to treatment.
 Side effects may be severe, mild, or absent.
 Be sure to discuss with your cancer care team possible side effects of treatment before the treatment begins.

 Chemotherapy can cause constipation or hard, infrequent stools that have stayed in the bowel too long.
-Constipation can also occur if you are less active or if your diet lacks adequate fluid or fiber.
+Constipation can also occur if you are less active or if your diet lacks enough fluid or fiber.
 Call your doctor if you have not had a bowel movement in the pattern that is normal for you.
-Your doctor may suggest taking a laxative or stool softener, but do not take these measures without first consulting your doctor, especially if your white blood cell count or platelets are low.
+Your doctor may suggest taking a laxative or stool softener, but don't take these measures without first consulting your doctor, especially if your white blood cell count or platelets are low.

 What will help constipation?